Skip to content

 base_url = "http://127.0.0.1:8080/v1"

-experimental_bearer_token = "sk-alice-secret-token"
+experimental_bearer_token = "sk-ocm-hello-world"

 Then run:

-codex --model-provider ocm
+codex --profile ocm